- Visit the Golden Temple in Amritsar

 Welcome to India!
-Once you arrive at the airport in Delhi you will be met by your local English-speaking guide who will take you to your hotel in the center of this historic capital.
+Once you arrive at the airport in Delhi, you'll be met by your local English-speaking guide, who will take you to your hotel in the center of this historic capital.
 After you've checked in, the rest of the day is yours to spend how you please.
 You could go sightseeing, explore the neighborhood, perhaps visit the Dilli Haat outdoor craft market, or just relax in your hotel.

 Day 2: Transfer to Chandigarh, Rock Garden & Sukhna Lake